 If your cat is urinating more frequently than usual, it could be a sign of diabetes.
 This is because their kidneys are trying to clear out excessive glucose from the body, which can only be done through constant urination.
 The more they urinate, the more they will thirst and the more they will consume water, creating a cycle.

 If your cat is suddenly drinking more water than usual, it could be a sign of Type II diabetes.
 Diabetic cats tend to drink more because their body loses a lot of liquid due to frequent urination.
 They only drink to quench their thirst and fill the void excessive urination leaves within them.

 If your cat has suddenly increased its food intake over an extended period of time or has added a few pounds, it may be a sign that she has developed diabetes.
 Cats in their early stages of diabetes tend to eat more not because they want to, but because their hypothalamus keeps creating false feelings of hunger within them.
 And when a cat consumes more, weight gain is inevitable.

 Changes in your cat’s weight and gait may indicate diabetes.
 Diabetes in a cat can result in peripheral neuropathy, a medical condition where its hind legs become weak.
 Cats in their early stages of diabetes will display signs related to peripheral neuropathy, such as walking in a drunken-like state, walking on their hocks, and having difficulties climbing or jumping.

 5. Decreased Activity

-If your cat known for its active and energetic nature suddenly show signs of weakness or loss of interest in activities that once excited her, then it may be that she’s gone diabetic.
+If your cat is showing signs of weakness or loss of interest in activities that once excited her, it may be that she has developed diabetes.
 Another warning sign to look out for is excessive sleeping.
 A young cat shouldn’t spend a great deal of her time sleeping.
 If she does, she may be suffering from diabetes or other serious medical issues.